Democracy Manifest: Analysis

-In 2024 Terry Barnes wrote in The Spectator that when Karlson said "succulent Chinese meal" he was certainly being facetious; "Australian suburban Chinese cafés are legendary for their cheap but bland and tasteless food."
-Barnes stated that Karlson had become something of an online folk hero in Australia for resisting the police in a case of heavy-handed overreach, a theme which resonated with the public during the COVID-19 years which saw lockdowns and perceived harsh authoritarian responses; "for a time, we were all Jack Karlson", suggesting that this was key to Karlson's popularity.
+In 2024, Terry Barnes wrote in The Spectator that Karlson was certainly being facetious when he referred to the meal as "succulent", as "Australian suburban Chinese cafés are legendary for their cheap but bland and tasteless food."
+Barnes stated that Karlson had become an online folk hero in Australia for resisting the heavy-handedness of police, a theme which resonated with the public during the COVID-19 pandemic; "for a time, we were all Jack Karlson."

-Karlson later explained the meaning of Democracy Manifest as judgement by the people, through the media, saying, "Here's an opportunity to prove my innocence, because they've dragged me out, thinking I was some sort of international gangster, when I knew that I wasn't.
+Karlson later explained the meaning of the phrase "democracy manifest" as judgement by the people through the media: "Here's an opportunity to prove my innocence, because they've dragged me out, thinking I was some sort of international gangster, when I knew that I wasn't.
 Here's a chance, the camera, for the people of Australia and to let democracy manifest itself gloriously.
 That's why I carried on like that."